-Use of HiPerGator by faculty and researchers at other universities
+Use of HiPerGator by faculty and researchers at other colleges and universities

-As part of the AI Initiative, the University of Florida is making its HiPerGator supercomputer available for faculty and students at other universities.
+As part of the AI Initiative, the University of Florida is making its HiPerGator supercomputer available for faculty and students at other colleges and universities.
 This page describes the policies governing that sharing and the procedures to obtain authorization to use HiPerGator.
 There are two major classes of universities, with different modalities of use.
-Universities in the State of Florida State University System (SUS) can use HiPerGator for teaching and research whereas Southeast Conference (SEC) universities can only use HiPerGator for teaching.
+Colleges and universities in the State of Florida State University System (SUS) can use HiPerGator for teaching and research whereas Southeast Conference (SEC) universities can only use HiPerGator for teaching.

 Universities in the Florida State University System (SUS)